Malaysian Army: Chief of army

+The current Chief of Army (Panglima Tentera Darat — PTD) is General Datuk Muhammad Hafizuddeain bin Jantan, who succeeded General Tan Sri Mohammad Ab Rahman on September 6, 2023, who was also appointed as the new Chief of Defence Forces (Malaysia) on the same day.

 Rank structure

 The Malaysian Army uses a rank structure inherited from the British Army.
 The Malaysian Army rank structure has 17 levels from Private (Prebet) to General (Jeneral).
 These ranks are divided into 2 main groups — Officer (Pegawai) and Other Ranks (Lain-Lain Pangkat) which includes the Non-Commissioned Officer (Pegawai Tanpa Tauliah — PTT) ranks.